ZekeH43/Project-3/README.md

   -Website Title: Displays the title "Company Board Member Voting System" at the top of the page.

   -Sidebar for Timer and Results Viewing:

-    -Start Timer: A button to start a voting session timer, lasting for one hour.
+    Start Timer: A button to start a voting session timer, lasting for one hour.
 It displays the remaining time in the sidebar.

-    -View Current Results: A button to view the current voting results.
+    View Current Results: A button to view the current voting results.
 When clicked, it displays the vote count for each candidate.

   -Candidate Information Display: Functionality to retrieve and show information about the candidates.
 (The specific implementation details of get_candidates() are not provided, but it presumably fetches and displays candidate details.)

   -Voter Registration Form:

     -A form where users can input their name, phone number, last four digits of SSN, and employee ID for voter registration.

     -On submission, it calls the register_voter function from project_app2.py and displays the registration status.

   -Casting Vote Form:

     -A form for registered voters to cast their vote.
 Voters enter their token ID and select a candidate from a dropdown list.

     -On submission, it calls the cast_vote function from project_app2.py and displays a success or error message based on the voting outcome.